Monitoring Linux resource usage with Wazuh

 Wazuh dashboard

-1. Click on the upper-left menu icon and navigate to OpenSearch Dashboards -> Dashboard -> Create new dashboard.
+1. Select the top left menu ☰ and navigate to Explore -> Dashboard -> Create new dashboard.

 2. Click Add an existing and select the newly created visualizations to populate the dashboard.